borgmatic-collective/docker-borgmatic/README.md

 A little container I wrote to automate my [Borgbackup](https://github.com/borgbackup)'s using the excellent [Borgmatic](https://github.com/witten/borgmatic).

-It uses cron to run the backups at a time you can configure in `crontab.txt`.
+It uses cron to run the backups at a time you can configure in `data/borgmatic.d/crontab.txt`.

 ### Usage

-You will need to create crontab.txt and your borgmatic config.yml and mount these files into your /config directory.
-When the container starts it creates the crontab from /config/crontab.txt and starts crond.
+To set your backup timing and configuration, you will need to modify crontab.txt and your borgmatic config.yml and mount these files into the /etc/borgmatic.d/ directory.
+When the container starts it creates the crontab from `data/borgmatic.d/crontab.txt` and starts crond.

 If using remote repositories mount your .ssh to /root/.ssh within the container